h2oai/sparkling-water/doc/src/site/sphinx/migration_guide.rst

 | ``namedMojoOutputColumns``              | ``getNamedMojoOutputColumns``              | ``setNamedMojoOutputColumns``              |
 +-----------------------------------------+--------------------------------------------+--------------------------------------------+

+- On H2OXGBoost, the options ``minSumHessianInLeaf`` and ``minDataInLeaf`` have been removed as well as the corresponding getters and setters.
+The methods are removed without replacement as these parameters weren't valid XGBoost parameters.

 From 3.30 to 3.30.1
 -------------------

-On H2OXGBoost, the options ``minSumHessianInLeaf`` and ``minDataInLeaf`` have been removed as well as the corresponding getters and setters.
-The methods are removed without replacement as these parameters weren't valid XGBoost parameters.
+No breaking changes.

 From 3.28.1 to 3.30
 -------------------